-In 2014, we had our first viral moment with the release of a short film during Black History Month called What I Wasn’t Taught In School with the amazing Sam King.
-The video addressed the poor teaching of black history in schools..
-The video amassed over 1 million views in the first 14 days across different platforms, after being ripped by someone in America and uploaded onto their Facebook page (it didn’t help that we forgot to put our logo on the video)!
-It truly went worldwide and to this day we still receive messages of thanks and love from Suriname to South Africa.
+In 2014, we had our first viral moment with the release of a short film in Black History Month called "What I Wasn’t Taught In School", in collaboration with Sam King.
+The video addressed the subpar (to put it nicely) education around black history.
+The video amassed over 1 million views over the first 14 days, across different platforms.
+However, we were quickly taught a lesson after the video was ripped by someone in America and uploaded onto their Facebook page; it went worldwide with 40 million views.
+Lesson learned!
+To this day we still receive messages of thanks and love, from Suriname to South Africa.

 That’s us - we should have probably made a video about all of that given that we’re video first - but we thought we’d surprise you with our writing skills.